lgp171188/xpens/README.md

  - PostgreSQL server with headers (any recent version supported by Django)
  - Python headers (needed only while running buildout for building some eggs)
  - PostgreSQL client library (libpq) and headers (for building psycopg2 egg)
+ - JPEG and Freetype libraries with headers.
+This is required by Pillow which is used by "django-simple-captcha".
+The captcha on the registration page uses "django-simple-captcha".
+In Debian/Ubuntu, the packages to be installed are ```libjpeg8-dev``` and ```libfreetype6-dev```.
  - Xpens should work on Mac OS X and Windows provided you know how to tweak them for the above requirements.
-Xpens has been tested on Windows under Cygwin.

 Installation
 ------------